Successful Watershed Management and Lessons Learned from EPA's National Estuary Program

 Highlighted below are four keys to successful watershed management drawn from the NEP experiences.
 These elements, and other lessons learned, are further described in the Handbook.

-Establishing governance structures according to watershed boundaries (PDF)(15 pp, 1 MB)
+Establishing governance structures according to watershed boundaries (pdf)

 Because environmental problems do not conform to political jurisdictions, the NEPs define their management areas and management committees according to watershed boundaries and the ecosystems within them.

-Using science to develop and implement a management plan (PDF)(19 pp, 1 MB)
+Using science to develop and implement a management plan (pdf)